Background information about the data and tools produced under the Global Human Settlement Layer framework.

 The Global Human Settlement Layer project of the European Commission’s Joint Research Centre addresses these needs with spatially detailed information on population and settlements.
 The GHSL framework relies on three pillars that reflect recent developments in the scientific-technological landscape:

-The GHSL are offered as open and free data.
-The data range goes from global coverage datasets (e.g. the GHSL Data Package 2019) to pan-European built-up layers (the European Settlement Map) to analytical data (e.g.: the Urban Centre Database).
+The GHSL products are offered as open and free data.
+The data range goes from global coverage datasets (e.g. the GHSL Data Package 2023) to pan-European built-up layers (the European Settlement Map) to analytical data (e.g.: the Urban Centre Database).

 The GHSL framework includes also a growing number of tools that allow production of population grids, settlements classification and geospacial analysis. in compliance to GHSL models and workflows.
 The publication of methods in the scientific literature is necessary for openness and transparency, but often not sufficient for multilateral democratization of the information production and collective knowledge building.
 The suite of GHSL Tools allows users to extract features from EO data, apply the Degree of Urbanisation method and conduct GIS analytics also in the framework of the SDGs.